Project Management Assistant FSN-08 (Multiple Vacancies)(1717 Views)

 2. Statement of Duties to be Performed

-A. Humanitarian Response Management and Reporting
+a.
+Performance Management and Reporting

 The contractor is eligible for temporary duty (TDY) travel to the U.S., or to other Missions abroad, to participate in the "Foreign Service National" Fellowship Program, in accordance with USAID policy.